MetaMask/SIPs/SIPS/sip-29.md

     to: Caip19AssetType;
 }
 ```
-The type for an `onAssetDescription` handler function’s return value is:
+The type for an `onAssetConversion` handler function’s return value is:

 ```typescript
 type AssetConversionRate = {